 Armor: Wears only light armor.
 Can use shields.

-Magic: You don’t start with any magic points or spells.
-If you gain magic points, however, you can restore 1 point by either defeating an enemy who has damaged you in combat, or each time you significantly break an enforced law in plain view of non-party members.
+Magic: You don’t start with any magic points (MP) or spells.
+If you do end up with a maximum of 1 MP or more, however, you can restore 1 point by either defeating an enemy who has damaged you in combat, or each time you significantly break an enforced law in plain view of non-party members.

 Fight Dirty: You know how to get what you want in a fight, and you’re not worried about how it looks.
 You have a boon (or advantage) on any attempt to inflict a status condition (or an enemy has banes or disadvantage if applicable) or otherwise sabotage an enemy in combat, which must replace your attack.
 You cannot use this ability to inflict damage and you must have the gear the table deems necessary to inflict a given status condition.